.

 Incidentally, if you are anti-immigration you have a democratic tool, just never vote Labour again, Labour set up the current mass migration in 1997 - just look at the migration graphs.

 The graph above shows the scale of UK immigration.
 (See Office of National Statistics Figures.
-Notice how Labour doubled the migration rate as their first policy initiative in 1997 and also the epic scale of UK immigration which accounts for 30% of all EU population growth - equal to the population of Birmingham every 4 years and comparable to the peak immigration rates in the history of the USA).
+Notice how Labour doubled the migration rate as their first policy initiative in 1997 and also the epic scale of UK immigration which accounts for 30% of all EU population growth - equal to the population of Birmingham every 4 years and comparable to the peak immigration rates in the pre 20thC history of the USA).

 See